Do you feel like you’re always crushing yourself in the gym and dieting… but never see the results you’d expect reflected in the mirror?

 Our main focus is teaching you more about selecting filling foods with each meal to control hunger on the diet.

-All of this means your Primer Phase is relatively short.
+All of this means your Prime Phase is relatively short.

 → [WEEKS 3-12]: We transition you to a Fat Loss Phase.
 This is where your body starts changing rapidly.

-We know that some “lifestyle flexibility” is important to you, but you’re also willing to plan ahead and want to see your body change at a good clip, so we establish ~.75% of body weight per week as your target rate of loss – basically, you’re aiming to lose around 1lb/week.
+While some “lifestyle flexibility” is important to you, you’re also willing to plan ahead for things like social events and want to see your body change at a good clip, so we establish ~.75% of body weight lost per week as your target rate of loss – basically, you’re aiming to lose around 1 lb per week.

-After 10 weeks, you’re right on track with 13 lbs lost… but biofeedback has been rapidly declining the last few weeks.
+After 10 weeks, you’re right on track with your fat loss goals… but biofeedback has been rapidly declining the last few weeks.
 Motivation + Mood have tanked, Cravings + Hunger are through the roof.

 So we determine it’s time to implement a diet break.